andreamazz/andreamazz.github.io/source/_posts/2014-02-01-amscrollingnavbar-creating-a-cocoapod.markdown

 comments: true
 categories: ios objc cocoapods
 ---
 This week [Matt Thompson](https://twitter.com/mattt) published an interesting article on NSHipster, about [stewardship](http://nshipster.com/stewardship/), which is basically _the duty and ethic of public service_.
 Since I've been trying to be more active in the open source community, I figured I could use this occasion to write an article with the process that I follow when I'm writing a new library for iOS.
-I'll be describing my work on [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar).
+I'll be describing my work on [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) as an example.
 <!-- More -->
 ```AMScrollingNavbar``` is a simple iOS library that lets you implement a ```UINavigationBar``` that scrolls out of the way when the user is scrolling the content of the app.
 You can observe this behavior in Google Chrome, Instagram or Facebook apps.
 I wanted to integrate something like that on one of the app I'm working on, over at [Fancy Pixel](http://www.fancypixel.it), but couldn't find anything that did the job as I intended.
 What better motivation to do some OSS?